 Miller’s scouting report is extremely well-rounded, making him a very appealing 2023 NFL Draft prospect.
 There aren’t many — if any — glaring flaws to be concerned about, but rather non-elite traits to make note of.

 At his size, Miller isn’t quite a bruiser.
 He won’t consistently truck through tackle attempts head-on.
 Similarly, he doesn’t quite have the mass to plow through congested areas in short-yardage situations.
-He does look a bit lean for 220 and may come in lighter than expected.
+He does look a bit lean for 215 pounds and is more wiry than you’d expect at that size.

 As a creator, while Miller is elite in his best moments, he does occasionally hesitate at the second level while trailing blockers.
 He sometimes passes up open cutback lanes and plays into defender angles, and occasionally defers inside into congestion, when lanes are available outside.

 With his high-energy athleticism, Miller sometimes has a bit of wasted motion in the backfield and can draw defenders in while staying neutral.
-There are moments where he can be a bit more controlled and efficient with his usage of space.
+There are moments when he can be a bit more controlled and efficient with his usage of space.
+He’ll dance too much behind the line at times and waste time and energy when he should commit to lanes sooner and be more decisive with his initial reads.

 Among other things, Miller’s route tree is a bit limited, and he’s not yet the versatile chess piece the modern NFL has come to appreciate.
 While he has great long speed, Miller’s not quite at the breakaway level.
 And as a blocker, he could be a bit quicker to sense unblocked defenders at times.